1 / 25

 Flower Description

-Dark green, pinnately compound with 5-9 leaflets each 1-2 inches (2.5-5 cm); deeply wrinkled (rugose = wrinkled) leaf texture — the wrinkled surface is the source of the species name; turns yellow to orange in fallGrowing Conditions
+dark green; pinnately compound with 5-9 leaflets each 1-2 inches (2.5-5 cm) long; deeply wrinkled (rugose) leaf surface gives the species its specific epithet; turns yellow to orange before dropping in fallGrowing Conditions

 Sun Requirements